magento/devdocs/src/guides/v2.4/coding-standards/contributing.md

 ## Creating a new PHPCS sniff

 PHPCS' rules are called _sniffs_.
 Basically, a _sniff_ is just a static code analyzer that will process our custom logic every time it finds an occurrence of any tokens we choose.
-This custom logic is in charge of identify if there's a violation of a certain rule in the analysed code, and will return an *error* or *warning* depending on the severity of that issue.
+This custom logic is in charge of identifying if there's a violation of a certain rule in the analysed code, and will return an *error* or *warning* depending on the severity of that issue.

 How to write a sniff is way out the scope of this document,